Martchus/syncthingtray/README.md

 * Provides quick access to most frequently used features but does not intend to replace the official web UI
   * Check state of directories and devices
   * Check current traffic statistics
-  * Display further details about direcoties and devices, like last file, last scan, items out of sync, ...
+  * Display further details about directories and devices, like last file, last scan, items out of sync, ...
   * Display ongoing downloads
   * Display Syncthing log